benjystanton/benjystanton.github.io/_posts/2019-02-23-how-to-be-a-more-resilient-service-designer.md

 - Make sure your maps are accessibile to everyone
 - Go easy on jargon

-<blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">I like to frame these big challenges by breaking them down into smaller problems with rough odds of success in my head.
+<blockquote><p>I like to frame these big challenges by breaking them down into smaller problems with rough odds of success in my head.
 Knowing how hard a problem is, relative to others, makes it less stressful to fail.
-Then I say, “I tried my best, but that was always going to be a long shot”</p>&mdash; Harry Vos (@vosageroll) <a href="https://twitter.com/vosageroll/status/1096307866829549568?ref_src=twsrc%5Etfw">February 15, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+Then I say, “I tried my best, but that was always going to be a long shot”</p>&mdash; Harry Vos (@vosageroll) <a href="https://twitter.com/vosageroll/status/1096307866829549568?ref_src=twsrc%5Etfw">February 15, 2019</a></blockquote>

 ## Switch off
 - Don't stare at the wall/screen trying to design solution